4hm3d57/jp/README.md

 # Online Job Portal

-Welcome to the Online Job Portal!
+Welcome to the JP an online job portal!
 This web application allows job seekers and employers to interact with each other.
 Job seekers can register, create and manage their profiles, and apply for jobs.
 Employers can post job listings and manage their profiles.
 This project uses Go and Gin for the backend, and MongoDB as the database.